"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 Since, by the random proof of the original Needle, pi is only an algebraic average of the cross dimension ...just a perception (like relative 1/4 pi) ...so too, relative to gravity, the perceived cross dimension of relative “width” is just that ...only a mathematical perception.
 More specifically, it is relative pi in rotation.
 More specifically yet, it is relative 1/4 pi in rotation, multiplied by 4, with the dynamics of two possible directions.
 This is the "game."
 This is also the COR.

 Every random table "game" is of two dimensions: length and width.
 Only length is "physically real."
 Relative width is just an algebraic average.
 Together they are the "game."
 Dimensionally, every random "game" is of 4 poles: the end poles of the two dimensions.
-Again this is the COR.
+Again, this is also the COR.

 The original Needle proved each pole on a circle to be equal as well as the universal random average of relative 1/4 pi.

-By gravity's own random proof of itself through the original Needle ...the principles of the original Needle appear the only logical bridge to randomness, gravity and relativity.
+By gravity's own random proof of itself through the original Needle ...the relativity principles of pi in the original Needle appear as the only logical bridge between the randomness of gravity and the randomness of our perceptions.

 Traditional random theory is on one side of the issue.
 In it, all is relative to a circle or "game" or COR before being secondarily relative to gravity's more fundamental structure of a rotating diameter.
-This means the "game" is always a game of perception and relative pi ...rather than a search for geometric probability that is only found with "action at a distance."
-The use of "action at a distance" shows statistical results relative to gravity's diameter having a natural random value: "1."
+This means the "game" is always a game of perception and relative pi.
+Playing the "game" makes the search for geometric probability an impossibility.
+Geometric probability is only found with "action at a distance."
+Playing the "game" makes "action at a distance" an impossibility.

 1) gravity along the diameter dimension of an object’s (including all gaming objects) “length” and inherently having a value of: “1.”